futzu/SCTE35_threefive/ffrewrite.md

-`ffmpeg -i msnbc-latest.ts  -map 0 -c copy msnbc-latest-ffmpeg.ts`
+`ffmpeg  -copyts -i msnbc-latest.ts  -map 0 -c copy msnbc-latest-ffmpeg.ts`

 #### Now ffmpeg changes that packet to look like this.